xpepermint/express-auth2/README.md

 ## Auth.authorize()

-> Middleware that stops unauthorized access.
+> Middleware that stops unauthenticated access.
 When an unauthenticated user tries to access a route defined after this middleware, a user is redirected to a login page or 401 is returned if login path is not set.

 ## Request Object